islco/sudo/README.md

 ## Deployment

-Build site into `public` and cachebust the assets
+Build site into `public` and cachebust the assets:

     $ npm run build